 - Special Revenue Funds Special revenue funds are used to account for the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes.
-The School District's special revenue funds include the Food Service, Community Services, and Pine Tree Center funds.
+The School District's special revenue funds include the Food Service, Community Services, Student Activities, and Pine Tree Center funds.
 The Food Service Fund is used by the School District to account for the proceeds of sales to customers and dedicated grants from state and federal sources.
 The Community Services Fund is used by the School District to account for the fees charged to participants.
-The Pine Tree Center is used by the School District to account for the restricted proceeds received for a special education center.
-Any operating deficit generated by these activities is the responsibility of the General Fund. - Capital Projects Fund Capital projects funds are used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for acquiring new school sites, buildings, equipment, and technology upgrades and for remodeling and repairs.
+Revenue sources for the Student Activities Fund include fundraising revenue and donations earned by student groups.
+The Pine Tree Center Fund is used by the School District to account for the restricted proceeds received for a special education center.
+Any operating deficit generated by these activities is the responsibility of the General Fund. - Capital Projects Funds Capital projects funds are used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for acquiring new school sites, buildings, equipment, and technology upgrades and for remodeling and repairs.
 The funds operate until the purpose for which they were created is accomplished. - Debt Service Funds Debt service funds are used to record tax, interest, and other revenue for payment of interest, principal, and other expenditures on long-term debt. - Sinking Fund The Sinking Fund records capital projects activities funded with sinking fund millage.